Quantum noncommutative ABJM field theory: four- and six-point functions: Reduction of box spurious integrals

 \subsection{Scalar box master integral}

-To compute full integral $I_4^0(q_1,q_2,q_3;\tilde k)$ from (\ref{B.4}), on top of basis $\{v_1,v_2,v_3\}$ (\ref{D.2}) being functions of three momenta $(q_1,q_2,q_3)$ necessary to reduce scalar integral with box type of denominators into linear combinations of integrals with triangle and bubble type of denominators, we also need previous basis $\{w_1^\mu,w_2^\mu,a^\mu\}$ from (\ref{C.11}), again as a functions of the same three momenta $(q_1,q_2,q_3)$ permuted by three pairs $(1,2);(1,3);(2,3)$, respectively:
+To compute full integral $I_4^0(q_1,q_2,q_3;\tilde k)$ from (\ref{B.4}), on top of the basis $\{v_1^\mu,v_2^\mu,v_3^\mu\}$ (\ref{D.2}) being functions of three momenta $(q_1,q_2,q_3)$ necessary to reduce scalar integral with box type of denominators into linear combinations of integrals with triangle and bubble type of denominators, we also need previous basis $\{w_1^\mu,w_2^\mu,a^\mu\}$ (\ref{C.11}), again as a functions of the same three momenta $(q_1,q_2,q_3)$ permuted by three pairs $(1,2);(1,3);(2,3)$, respectively.
+After some lengthly algebra we obtain:

 where